zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.common.utils.md

 Return (p_error, global_p_error) that we want to give to Concrete-Numpy and the compiler.

-The returned (p_error, global_p_error) depends on user's parameters and the way we want to manage defaults in Concrete-ML, which may be different from the way defaults are managed in Concrete-Numpy
+The returned (p_error, global_p_error) depends on user's parameters and the way we want to manage defaults in Concrete ML, which may be different from the way defaults are managed in Concrete-Numpy

 Principle:
 \- if none are set, we set global_p_error to a default value of our choice